PRESS RELEASES

 WILLOUGHBY TUCKER, I’LL ALWAYS LOVE YOU

 Willoughby Tucker, I’ll Always Love You serves as a prequel to Cain’s globally adored 2022 debut album Preacher’s Daughter and recounts the story of Ethel’s first love, Willoughby Tucker, and their humid, laden romance.
-Cain produced and recorded the album over the past year in her home studios in Coraopolis, PA and Tallahassee, FL.
+Cain produced and recorded the album over the past year in her studios in Daleville, AL, Coraopolis, PA and Tallahassee, FL.
 The writing of the songs themselves spans her entire career as Ethel Cain, with some dating from the earliest days of the project and its mythmaking.

-Cain will celebrate the release with her massive Willoughby Tucker Forever tour across North America and Europe kicking off in August.
-The tour sold out completely upon on sale in March, with 170,000 tickets sold in just a few weeks.
-The run will see Cain headline New York’s Radio City Music Hall and Kings Theatre, two nights at Los Angeles’ Shrine Auditorium, Berkeley’s Greek Theater, five nights at London’s Eventim Apollo, two nights at Paris’ L’Olympia and many more.
-See below for full tour routing and visit www.daughtersofcain.com for more information.
+The North America and Europe leg sold out completely upon on sale in March, with 170,000 tickets sold in just a few weeks.
+Kicking off this Friday at Seattle’s Paramount Theatre, Cain will headline her biggest tour to date with venues including New York’s Radio City Music Hall, Los Angeles’ Shrine Auditorium, Berkeley’s Greek Theater, London’s Eventim Apollo, Paris’ L’Olympia and many more.

 Ethel Cain is the creation of Florida-born multidisciplinary artist Hayden Anhedönia.
 After years spent teaching herself to produce at home in the Florida panhandle and releasing various projects, Cain moved to Indiana and singlehandedly wrote, produced, recorded and mixed her acclaimed 2021 EP Inbred from the basement of the old church where she lived.